romaindivozzo/academany-mkt/fabacademy2017/brochure/fr.md

 --

-Et c'est également une manière d'acquérir
+Et c'est également une manière d'acquérir de nombreuses compétences en fabrication numérique, électronique, moulage et matériaux composites sur un temps très court de 19 semaines.
 It’s also a great way to gain exposure to a wide variety of digital fabrication, electronics, molding and casting and composites practices and build skills in a short amount of time (typically 19 weeks).

 --
+C'est un cursus réservé a ceux qui ne lâchent rien, les gratifications sont nombreuses.
 It’s not for the faint of heart but the rewards are great.

 --